• Skip to primary navigation

 WFH is a revolutionary book that simplifies navigating a career when you’re not working from the office.

-This is a book that caters to those who want to work from home, or want flexible working in office and home.
+This is a book that caters to those who want to work from home or want flexible working in the office and at home.
 It also caters to those who may be self-employed/freelancers or employed at a company.
-It speaks to all, that makes it a must read for all employers, employees, HR and managers.
+It speaks to all, which makes it a must-read for all employers, employees, HR, and managers.

 Knowing how far we can push ourselves, and importantly how far others can push us, is a key component of looking after our mental health.